NatanOih/SpotiFake/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Libraries included: Jotai for state managment, Tailwind for UI.
+Libraries included: Jotai for state managment, Tailwind for UI, React-Router.

-Fully respobsive for Mobile and Desktop.
+Fully respobsive for Mobile and Desktop And has dark theme option, All data is persisted on refreshes and is stored in the local storage .

 Deployed at vercel: https://spoti-fake.vercel.app/